Javier-Nieves/stock-sprout/README.md

 Page contains the company's name, brief description and its main financial parameters.

-*"Random"* button will quickly display one company from the site's DB and *"Search"* form will display the company's data by ticker.
+*"Random"* button will quickly display one company from the site's DB and *"Search"* form will display the company's data by name or ticker.

 ## History view
 Contains History table, in which all deals appear in reverse chronological order. *Buy* deals change **My Price** parameter and *Sell* deals generate **Profit**.
 Table's row also lead to the company's page.